-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Urology, or possess qualifications judged acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a certifying board of the AOA acceptable, there is no AOA board that offers certification in this subspecialty]

-- 2.9.a.
+2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.b.
-Core physician faculty members who are not currently certified in medical microbiology must have either completed a medical microbiology fellowship or have three years of practice experience in the subspecialty.
 (Core)